herkkules/herkkules/README.md

 Translating strategic experiments into measurable outcomes requires legwork.
 I support organisations navigating critical challenges, whether it be physically opening new markets, conducting feasibility studies, or integrating complex systems.

-> - **Due Diligence:** I conduct user-focused, detailed due diligence as I understand the fundamentals of every bit connected to capital.
+> - **Due Diligence:** I conduct user-focused, detailed due diligence with real-time visibility towards the alignment of the study.
 Due to my curious educational combination I have academically validated fundamentals and operational exposure towards sensistive systems.
 I am a **Systems Thinking**-oriented **Software Developer** that strives to compartmentalise risks.
 I can break down mental models into code.

 > - **Business Development:** I dont talk the talk, but rather build iterations of common success.
 Entering a new market requires more than strategy, it demands network-building and execution.
 I can establish common professional social networks for setting up success.